A new ripplon branch in He II: Abstract

 \section{Abstract}

 We analyse the dispersion relation of ripplons, on the surface of superfluid helium, using the dispersive hydrodynamics approach and find a new ripplon branch.
 We obtain analytical equation for the dispersion relation and analytic expressions for the limiting cases.
-We discuss where ripplons can exist in the energy-wavenumber plane.
-A numerical solution for the ripplon dispersion curve is obtained in the allowed regions.
-The new ripplon branch is found at energies just below the instability point.
+The probabilities of decay of unstable ripplons above the roton gap into rotons are derived.
+A numerical solution for the ripplon dispersion curve is obtained.
+The new ripplon branch is found at energies just below the instability point of the bulk spectrum, and is investigated; its stability is discussed.